Garry Meadows

 Garrett Seaton "Garry" Meadows (15 April 1939 – 22 July 1982) was an Australian television presenter, radio announcer, and actor.

 Career

 Stage

 Meadows began acting in Perth during his youth in the 1950s when he appeared in a number of local stage productions.
 His stage credits included a starring role in Small Hotel in 1957.
 He also appeared in productions of The Importance of Being Earnest, The Teahouse of the August Moon, The Rising Generation, Ten Little Niggers and The Taming of the Shrew.

-Although he ultimately became known for hosting television game shows, Meadows also acted in a number of television programs including The Bluestone Boys, Bobby Dazzler, Bluey, Homicide and Prisoner.
-Meadows also appeared in the movie Mad Dog Morgan.

 Radio

 Meadows' radio career began in 1959 when he commenced working at Perth's 6IX.
 From there, Meadows went on to work at a number of radio stations including Perth's 6PR where Meadows was credited as being one of the first announcers to use the talkback format.
 He was also live on air at 6PR during the 1968 Meckering earthquake.

 He also worked at 2KO in Newcastle, 7HO and 7HT in Hobart, and 3DB in Melbourne.